Catching the wave: Jacksonville Surf Park ‘meant to be’

 Lifestyle sports, such as golf and skiing, have long been used as centerpieces for real estate developments.

-The two said there are 16,000 golf courses in the U.S. and 450 ski resorts, and three operational modern surf parks.
+Davis and Edelman said while there are about 16,000 golf courses in the U.S. and 450 ski resorts, there are three operational modern surf parks.

 Davis said the group wants the park to be a family experience.

-“Unlike a soccer field where parents on the sidelines cheering the kids on, we want the parents in the water.
-We want the grandparents in the water, multi-generational from the youngest to the to whoever is willing to go in the water,” he said.
+“Unlike a soccer field where parents are on the sidelines cheering the kids on, we want the parents in the water.
+We want the grandparents in the water, (to create a) multi-generational from the youngest to whoever is willing to go in the water,” he said.

 “It’s controlled.
 It’s safe.
 There’s a proven program that we see around the world that can be implemented here.”

-Edelman said it also encourages participation and support to female surfers, a growing population in the sport.
+Edelman said it also encourages participation among and supports female surfers, the fastest-growing population in the sport.

 It also is a lifestyle movement.